OpenScan-org/OpenScan-Design/README.md

 ## OpenScan Midi
 ![Scanner](https://github.com/probably-Erwins-Cat/OpenScan-Design/blob/main/images/OpenScanMidi.jpg?raw=true)

-A scaled up version of the Mini allowing for larger obejects to be scanned.
+A scaled-up version of the Mini allows for larger objects to be scanned.
 The scanning volume is approx a sphere with 15cm diameter.
 This is the largest size before some flat cables for the camera slowly lose signal integrity resulting in occasional camera hiccups.
-The Midi uses the same same BOM as the Mini V2.
+The Midi uses the same BOM as the Mini V2.
-The rotor has a diameter of 30cm and is probably too large for many build plate, thus, there is also a segmented version provided.
+The rotor has a diameter of 30cm and is too large for many build plates.
+Thus, there is also a segmented version provided.
 The segments slide into each other and are fixated afterwards with filament pieces through the 9 holes (and a little CA glue if necessary) or via M2/M2.5 grub screws of approx length 8mm.
+The large rotor benefits from the non-essential bearing upgrades.

 ## OpenScan Classic
 ![Scanner](https://github.com/probably-Erwins-Cat/OpenScan-Design/blob/main/images/OpenScanClassic.jpg?raw=true)